ONE

 I’d probably die before I got the chance to flee if I flashed my ass at another

-Inquisitor who didn’t have any reason to refrain from killing me for it.
+who didn’t have any reason to refrain from killing me for it.
+Neither option

 The door to the

-stairwell creaked, and I walked through.
-At the top of the steps, a man and
+stairwell creaked when I opened it.
+At the top of the steps, a man and woman

-woman leaned against the wall, legs entwined and arms around each other.
-They
+leaned against the wall, legs entwined and arms around each other.
+They paid no

-paid no attention to me as they whispered, but I got enough of a look at the
+attention to me as they whispered, but I got enough of a look at the woman’s

-shirt left little room for a hidden weapon, but her coat was long and bulky
+shirt left little room for a hidden weapon, but her long coat was bulky enough

 “Lucas Alexander,” Quin said.